privacy-scaling-explorations/maci/specs/01_introduction.md

         -  Otherwise, the user should use the most current public key they have registered.

-    -  Submit the the message, as well as the ephemeral public key in the clear to the contract using its `publishMessage()` function, which hashes the command and inserts it into the message tree.
+    -  Submit the message, as well as the epheremal public key in the clear to the contract using its `publishMessage()` function, which hashes the command and inserts it into the message tree.

 5. The coordinator processes all the commands after the voting period ends.